Sunil-3012/Terraform/README.md

 `terraform workspace delete` **to delete the workspaces**

-Example to create multiple workspaces and multiple EC2 Instances and assigning those workspaces to respective instances based on the requirement
+Example to create multiple workspaces and multiple EC2 Instances and assigning those workspaces to respective instances based on the requirement with Local variable

 ```
 provider "aws" {